albakomito/G12_Project_3/README.md

 <img src="https://github.com/albakomito/Renewable-Energy-Investing/blob/main/Visualizations/cumprof.jpg" width="450" height="300">   <img src="https://github.com/albakomito/Renewable-Energy-Investing/blob/main/Visualizations/SP500.jpg" width="450" height="300">

 We would have to pursue this idea in more depth and require more time to try new analysis and approaches to gather better data and results.
-That being said green investments are certainly a great idea to explore further in the future.
+That being said, Renewable Energy investments are in principal a great idea to explore further in the future.